-This award recognizes efforts to incorporate environment, safety, and occupational health requirements into a small weapon system acquisition program's system engineering, contracting, and decision-making processes.
+This award recognizes efforts to incorporate environment, safety, and occupational health requirements into a large (Acquisition Category I) weapon system acquisition program's system engineering, contracting, and decision-making processes.
 Nominations may be from the Military Departments or Defense Agencies for an individual or team.
 Installations are not eligible for this award.